Block grant: United Kingdom

-Since devolution in the United Kingdom was implemented in the late 1990s, creating the Scottish Parliament, Welsh Assembly and the Northern Ireland Assembly, the devolved governments of Scotland, Wales and Northern Ireland have been funded by block grants from the government of the United Kingdom because only a relatively small percentage of the tax revenue is collected by the devolved governments.
+Since devolution in the United Kingdom was implemented in the late 1990s, creating the Scottish Parliament, Welsh Assembly and the Northern Ireland Assembly, the devolved governments of Scotland, Wales and Northern Ireland have been funded by block grants from His Majesty's Government (HMG) because only a relatively small percentage of the tax revenue is collected by the devolved governments.

-Westminster provides a block grant for Transport for London reflecting the expense of operating the London Underground and the fact the Greater London Authority is unable to raise a transport levy on council tax unlike other metropolitan counties in the UK (though since 2012 the Mayor of London's Community Infrastructure Levy has been introduced, allowing the Mayor to attach a levy on property development to serve a similar function).
+Westminster provides a block grant for Transport for London, reflecting the expense of operating the London Underground and the fact that the Greater London Authority is unable to raise a transport levy on council tax unlike other metropolitan counties in the UK (though, since 2012, the Mayor of London's Community Infrastructure Levy has been introduced, allowing the Mayor to attach a levy on property development to serve a similar function).

-Under the terms of the Scotland Act 2012, the block grant from the United Kingdom government to Scotland will be cut, but the Scottish Government will be able to collect an equivalent amount of income tax.
+Under the terms of the Scotland Act 2012, the block grant from HMG to Scotland has been cut, but the Scottish Government is allowed to collect an equivalent amount of income tax.